kubernetes-sigs/prometheus-adapter/docs/walkthrough.md

 after the collection interval specified in your Prometheus configuration has elapsed.
 If you leave it for a bit, the rate will go back down again.

+Notice that the API uses Kubernetes-style quantities to describe metric values.
+These quantities use SI suffixes instead of decimal points.
+The most common to see in the metrics API is the `m` suffix, which means milli-units, or 1000ths of a unit.
+If your metric is exactly a whole number of units on the nose, you might not see a suffix.
+Otherwise, you'll probably see an `m` suffix to represent fractions of a unit.

+For example, here, `500m` would be half a request per second, `10` would be 10 requests per second, and `10500m` would be `10.5` requests per second.

 ### Troubleshooting Missing Metrics

 If the metric does not appear, or is not registered with the right